 2 Salt Glazing by Phil Rogers, 2002 pages 11-12.
 3 Rogers Ibid. pages 109-115.

 My Pottery Stamp

 The honeybee forages out from its hive for food.
-Likewise, I tend to use local resources such as clay, glaze and slip materials.
+Likewise, I tend to use local resources for clay, glaze and slip materials.

 The honeybee has always fascinated me.
 Maybe that was why I came to use the image of a honeybee as my pottery stamp.
 Incidentally, the honeybee is North Carolina’s State Insect.